-Describe the nature and results of the analyses performed to validate the loss projections generated by the model.
-Include analyses for the 2004 hurricane season.
+Describe the nature and results of the analyses performed to validate the loss projections generated by the model for personal and commercial residential separately.
+Include analyses for the 2004 and 2005 hurricane seasons.

 Provide a completed Form S-4, Validation Comparisons.
+Provide a link to the location of the form here.